Deadline Extended to October 18, 2015

 The Global Financial Crisis: What Have We Learned?

 HAVE YOU RENEWED YOUR MEMBERSHIP in the Association for Social Economics.
 Please log on to your account to check your membership status and to renew your membership NOW!
 If you are not a member, please join us.
 Click here for more information about ASE membership.

 Membership includes subscriptions to our two journals - The Review of Social Economy and The Forum for Social Economics.
 On-line links are provided to members to back issues of these journals and specific articles can be downloaded with no charge.
 To support our aim of promoting high quality research, the Association for Social Economics sponsors the World Congress for Social Economics which meets every other year.
 We welcome your participation!

 PLEASE RENEW YOUR MEMBERSHIP TO HELP SUPPORT THE AIMS OF THE ASSOCIATION FOR SOCIAL ECONOMICS!

 ASE Blog and Listserv

-We are pleased to announce that the ASE Blog is now up and running under the direction of Professor Mark D. White.
+Please visit and contribute to the ASE Blog which is under the direction of Professor Mark D. White.
 Click on the Typepad Blog icon found in the site banner under "Follow Us" for access.
-Mark is also in charge of the new twitter account for ASE which can also be accessed by clicking on the twitter icon found in the site banner under "Follow Us".
+Mark is also in charge of the twitter account for ASE which can also be accessed by clicking on the twitter icon found in the site banner under "Follow Us".